Tikopia: European contact

 The next certain contact with Europeans was 20 September 1813, when the Hunter, a trading vessel out of Calcutta, visited the island.
 The Hunter had sailed to Fiji to collect sandalwood, and enlisted the help of some Europeans already living there—shipwrecked or discharged sailors—as well as local islanders.
 After some months, hostilities ensued, in which many Fijians and much of the Hunter's company were killed.
 The Hunter set sail with various survivors aboard, Captain Robson promising to put three of them (a Prussian named Martin Bushart, his Fijian wife, and a lascar known sometimes as Joe, sometimes as Achowlia) ashore at the nearest landfall.
 That turned out to be Tikopia, which from a distance they took to be uninhabited:On approaching the island we found out our mistake, as it was thickly inhabited.
 Several of the islanders came off in canoes, who, we all conjectured, had never before seen Europeans.
 They were unarmed, but very wild.
 They came on deck without reserve, seized upon bars of iron from the forge, and jumped overboard with that metal, as also a frying-pan, the cook's axe, knife, saucepans, &c.
 The firing of a musket in the air had not the least effect upon them [...]The boat being got out, I embarked in her with Martin Bushart, the lascar, and chief.
 On reaching the shore the chief landed, and conducted Martin to the king, who was sitting under the shade of some cocoa-nut trees chewing the betel-nut.
 He made his majesty a few presents, and by signs, words, and gestures, informed him that himself, the Lascar, his wife, and others, were coming to reside on the island.
 The chief appeared much pleased with this arrangement, and they returned to the boat.
 On rejoining the ship, Martin and the Lascar put their things into the boat, with Martin's wife.
 Thirteen years later, the former third mate of the Hunter was now in command of his own ship, the St Patrick.
 Peter Dillon re-visited Tikopia in May 1826 to see how his friends were doing.
 According to the Prussian cast-away, only two ships had visited the island in the intervening years, both whalers: one in 1824 for a full month's whaling, and one in 1825 in passage.
 Dillon discovered items on Tikopia which he took to be from a European ship; on enqiry, he heard that a pair of ships had been wrecked on a neighbouring—but distant—island named Vanikoro (also transliterated then as Malicolo, Mannicolo, or Vannicolo) "when the old men now in Tucopia were boys".
 Dillon immediately believed these to be the ships of the French circumnavigation, Boussole and the Astrolabe, missing since 1788.
 A navigator from Tikopia guided the St Patrick to Vanikoro, which took two days, but owing to unfavourable winds, no one was able to land.
-The St Patrick proceeded to Calcutta, where Dillon persuaded the authorities to commission a ship for him, the Research, to return to Vanikoro (via New Zealand) in the hopes of finally solving the mystery of the La Perouse expedition.
+The St Patrick proceeded to Calcutta, then the capital of British India, where Dillon persuaded the authorities to commission a ship for him, the Research, to return to Vanikoro (via New Zealand) in the hopes of finally solving the mystery of the La Perouse expedition.
 On Tikopia Dillon had solicited the assistance of Martin Bushart, giving a pledge to return him to that island; Bushart married again in New Zealand and his wife Tetorey joined the ship for the next leg of the journey.